-- i.
+i.
 The Group's main interest rate risk arises from long-term borrowings with variable rates, which expose the Group to cash flow interest rate risk.
-During the years ended December 30, 2021 and 2020, the Group's borrowings at variable rate were denominated in the NTD and USD. - ii.
+During the years ended December 31, 2022 and 2021, the Group's borrowings at variable rate were denominated in the NTD and USD.

+- ii.
 The Group's borrowings are measured at amortized cost.
 The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates. - iii.
-If the borrowing interest rate of NTD dollars had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2021 and 2020 would have decreased/increased by \$77,600 and \$71,200, respectively.
-The main factor is that changes in interest expense result from floating rate borrowings. - iv.
-If the borrowing interest rate of USD dollars had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2021 and 2020 would have decreased/increased by \$0 and \$455, respectively.
+If the borrowing interest rate of NTD denominated borrowings had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2022 and 2021 would have decreased/increased by \$76,800 and \$77,600, respectively.
 The main factor is that changes in interest expense result from floating rate borrowings.